CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    passwdLength = passwd.Length
    ```

-   After you get your program working, fill out
+   After you get your project working, fill out
    `PasswordCracking_TestTable2.docx`, making sure that your expected output and
    actual output are consistent.

    You SHOULD get an error when you input the password in the last row.
 Getting
-   your program to produce correct results for this input will be the subject of
+   your project to produce correct results for this input will be the subject of
    our next lab meeting.
 For now, it is enough that you consider why this might
    be happening.

    \BEGIN{Warning}
-   Your program should behave identically to the solution which can be run by
+   Your project should behave identically to the solution which can be run by
    double-clicking the file `PasswordCracking_Part2.exe` found in the
    `Executables` folder inside of your lab folder.

-   When done, save and close program `PasswordCracking_Part2`.
+   When done, save and close project `PasswordCracking_Part2`.
    \END{Warning}

    \BEGIN{Rubric}
-   Checkpoint 4 (75/100): A successful `PasswordCracking_Part2` program:
+   Checkpoint 4 (75/100): A successful `PasswordCracking_Part2` project:

    * produces correct output for all test cases in Test Table 2 except
      `"aA1@@@"`